West Coast Premiere of Julian Schnabel’s Monumental, Transformative Paintings

 Julian Schnabel: Symbols of Actual Life

-“The paintings in the exhibition epitomize much of what are the essential characteristics of the smallest and most nascent proposals of how imagery, drawing, and material could be called a painting.
+“The paintings in the exhibition epitomize much of what are the essential characteristics of the smallest and most nascent proposals of how imagery, drawing, and material function in my painting.
 This is as far as I can take painting — this week.”

 — Julian Schnabel